redhat-openshift-ecosystem/opct/docs/user-installation-review.md

 This is the utility to help you to troubleshoot the slow requests in your cluster, and help make some decisions like changing the flavor of the block device used by the control plane, increasing IOPS, changing the flavor of the instances, etc.

-There's no magic or desired number, but for reference, based on the observations from integrated platforms, is to have no more than 30-40% of requests above 500ms while running the certification tests.
+There's no magic or desired number, but for reference, based on the observations from integrated platforms, is to have no more than 30-40% of requests above 500ms while running the conformance tests.

-> TODO: provide guidance on how to get the errors from the etcd pods, and parse it into buckets of latency to understand the performance of the etcd while running the certification environment.
+> TODO: provide guidance on how to get the errors from the etcd pods, and parse it into buckets of latency to understand the performance of the etcd while running the validated environment.

 - Export the location you must-gather has been extracted: